notjadeja/Stone-Paper-Scissors-Game/README.md

 - Implement multiple rounds with a scoring system.
 - Add a user-friendly menu for replaying the game.
 - Enhance the UI using graphics (if required).
+- Add audio cues for navigating through different rounds or simply interacting with buttons.

 ## License